IvanMalevany/vue-component-sample/README.md

-# Demo-01
+# Vue code sample

-Code example of some components from one of multiple projects
+This is code sample of component from one of multiple projects developed with Vue